 ||Green Labs at Emory

-North American Freezer Challenge - Enroll by January 31!
+Emory North American Freezer Challenge Participants:

 Green Labs at Emory is a voluntary program designed to assist Emory’s research and teaching laboratories in improving the sustainability of lab operations and practices.
 Development of the Green Labs at Emory program began in 2013 as a collaborative effort by the University’s Office of Sustainability Initiatives, Environmental Health and Safety Office, Campus Services, and Office of Procurement.
 A Green Labs at Emory Pilot Program was launched in March 2014 with 14 laboratories, and a university-wide program launched in January 2016.